Making the study programs at Fulda University more flexible

 At a glance

-For: prospective students, students, teachers
+For: Prospective students, current students, lecturers

 Location: Fulda University